shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

    :alt: Report showing information about a learner's response

-.. _Remove a student response from peer grading:
+.. _Remove a learner response from peer grading:

 ************************************************
 Remove a Learner's Response from Peer Grading